AbhijithAjay/ASP.NET-CRUD-Operation-Project/README.md

 2. **Navigate to the Project Directory:** cd ASP.NET-CRUD-Operation-Project

---One more time because the projrct file is stored in another folder cd ASP.NET-CRUD-Operation-Project
+`One more time because the project file is stored in ASP.NET-CRUD-Operation-Project folder`

+cd ASP.NET-CRUD-Operation-Project

 3. **Restore Dependencies:**